 - 1. Assess the damage.

 - 2. Determine if building needs to be closed.

 - 3. Contact outside consulting.

 - 4. Contact Insurance Agent.

 - 5. Assess the status of contingency funds.

 - 6. Arrange for alternative location to operate from.

-- 7. Order supplies for packing up books.
+- 7. Order supplies for packing upbooks.

 - 8. Inform vendors, supplies, banks, etc. about hours.

 - 9. Check First Aid kits and emergency kits.

-Assistant Director
+Assistant Director of Operations

 - 1. Organize staff to perform duties assigned. - 2.
 Determine if work needs to be done in shifts - 3.
 Coordinate with appropriate staff to send out press releases - 4.
-Check computers for damage. - 5.
-Restore date and operations as required.
+Check computers for damage in coordination with IT Manager and Allestek - 5.
+Restore date and operations as required in coordination with IT Manager and Allestek

-IT Manager